Free Produce Giveaway This Afternoon At Highland Baptist Church

 Thursday: Sunny, with a high near 88.

-A 16th COVID-19 death was reported Thursday in Escambia County in the latest data release from the Florida Department of Health.
+The number of COVID-19 cases was up by eight in the Saturday report from the Florida Department of Health.

-Of the 16 deaths in Escambia County, 11 were long-term care facility residents.
-There have been eight deaths in Santa Rosa County, all outside long-term care facilities.
+Of the 36 deaths in Escambia County, 28 have been long-term care facility residents or staff.
+There have been eight deaths in Santa Rosa County, seven of those at the Blackwater River Correctional Facility and none in long-term care facilities.

 - Bellview — 6